Set-valued State Estimation for Nonlinear Systems Using Hybrid Zonotopes: Set Identities for Graphs of Functions

-Calculating the successor set of nonlinear systems using set propagation techniques has been addressed by a wide variety of methods and set representations~(see \cite{Althoff_SetPropagationTechniques_2021} and references therein).
-Recent work by the authors has provided methods for calculating exact successor sets of hybrid systems and over-approximations of successor sets for nonlinear systems.
-For both hybrid and nonlinear systems, computational complexity scales linearly with the dimension of the system and memory complexity grows linearly with time \cite{SiefertHybSUS, Siefert2022, Siefert2023_TAC}.
-This is achieved using a combination of the hybrid zonotope set representation and a construct called the state-update set, and forms the basis of the dynamic update step \eqref{eqn-dynUpdate} in this paper.
-However, here we generalize the concept of a ``state-update set'' from this previous work to an ``input-output set`` that can be used in the context of both reachability analysis and state estimation.
-First, the definition of an input-output set is given, followed by identities for calculation of output sets given input sets and vice-versa.
+Calculating the successor set of nonlinear systems using set propagation techniques has been addressed by a wide variety of methods and set representations~(see \cite{Althoff2021_linear} and references therein).
+Recent work by the authors has provided identities for calculating exact successor sets of certain classes of discrete-time hybrid systems (mixed logical dynamical systems and linear systems in closed loop with model predictive control) and over-approximations of successor sets for discrete-time nonlinear systems \cite{Siefert2023,SiefertHybSUS, Siefert2023_TAC}.
+Computational complexity scales linearly with the dimension of the system and memory complexity grows linearly with time.
+This is achieved using a combination of the hybrid zonotope set representation and a construct called the state-update set, which is equivalent to the graph of the function describing a discrete-time system's dynamics.
+We now generalize the state-update set identities first developed for forward and backward reachability to more general graphs of functions, allowing for computation of an ``output'' set given an ``input'' set and vice versa.